 In the spring of 2012, Justin learned about the Camino de Santiago while watching Rick Steves on Public Access TV.
 Soon after, Justin asked his lifelong friend, Patrick, what he thought about tackling the ancient pilgrimage.
 Patrick's response was simple and direct.
 He said, “I’ll push you.”

-Two years later, they started their journey and had absolutely no idea how they would make the 500 miles from the soutwest of France to the Cathedral in Santiago; over several mountain ranges like the Pyrenees, through rivers, and across the vast “desert of Spain" called the Meseta… they just knew they had to get there.
+Two years later, they started their journey and had absolutely no idea how they would make the 500 miles from the southwest of France to the Cathedral in Santiago; over several mountain ranges like the Pyrenees, through rivers, and across the vast “desert of Spain" called the Meseta… they just knew they had to get there.

-Since returning from Spain, they have used their heartfelt storytelling to share the comical details of their journey… the joys, the struggles, the beautiful relationships, and the lessons they learned in faith, hope, love and friendship.
+Since returning from Spain, they have used their heartfelt storytelling to share the comical details of their journey… the joys, the struggles, the beautiful relationships, and the lessons they learned in faith, hope, love, and friendship.

-Their goal with this film is for others to walk away recognizing each life is not defined by its limitations, but is defined by what is accomplished in spite of those limitations.
+Their goal with this film is for others to walk away recognizing each life is not defined by its limitations but is defined by what is accomplished in spite of those limitations.